San Francisco Sports Bar Buried By Negative Reviews, Owner Threatened After Asian Man Punched

-SAN FRANCISCO (KPIX 5) — An alleged incident of anti-Asian racism against a San Francisco sports bar posted on TikTok has been vehemently denied by the owner of the family-owned establishment, who says he is now getting death threats and a flood of negative reviews.
+SAN FRANCISCO (KPIX 5) — An alleged incident of anti-Asian racism against a San Francisco sports bar posted on TikTok has been vehemently denied by the owner of the family-owned establishment, who first spoke exclusively with KPIX 5 and is now getting death threats and a flood of negative reviews.

 The video was posted Sunday from the account of Sofia Enguillado, who alleged her 18-year-old son was attacked outside Gino and Carlo, a cocktail lounge established in 1942 on the 500 block of Green St. in the city’s North Beach neighborhood.
-The video shows images of a young Asian man who has a bruise and swelling on one side of his face.READ MORE: Stimulus Check Update: Will There Be A Fourth Relief Payment?
+The video shows images of a young Asian man who has a bruise and swelling on one side of his face.READ MORE: Update: GoFundMe For Asian Grandmother Who Beat Attacker in San Francisco Hits $1 Million

 In a Facebook post, Enguillado, who is of Filipino descent, said the owner of the bar had her son kicked out of the bar, despite her son insisting that he was waiting on his family, who were visiting San Francisco for Easter weekend.
 Enguillado claimed a person connected to the restaurant punched her son after saying “You don’t even belong here.”